Do I Need CYA (Stabilizer) in My Pool? Complete Guide

 Managing High CYA Levels

-CYA doesn't break down naturally, so levels only increase over time through chemical additions.
+CYA breaks down only very slowly, so in practice levels mainly increase over time through chemical additions.
 If CYA exceeds 100 ppm, chlorine becomes increasingly ineffective, creating reduced chlorine efficacy where even high FC levels won't sanitize properly.

 The only practical way to lower CYA is partial water replacement.
 Draining 50% of your pool water and refilling will reduce CYA levels by approximately half.